 Saints DE Cameron Jordan got booted from Sunday's loss to the Chiefs after the 3rd play of the 4th quarter.
 He got penalized for throwing a punch, a penalty that moved K.C. down inside the New Orleans 15-yard line to set up RB Le'Veon Bell's TD run.
 We don't expect the episode to affect Jordan's availability for Week 16.

 Saints CB Marshon Lattimore (abdomen) is inactive for today's game against the Falcons.
 That leaves an already volatile New Orleans defense without its top corner vs. an Atlanta passing game that gets WR Calvin Ridley back.

-Saints LB Craig Robertson (shoulder) is questionable for Sunday's game against the Buccaneers.
-We'll check on his status Sunday.
+Saints CB Marshon Lattimore (abdomen) is questionable for Sunday's game against the Falcons.
+He put in limited practices all week.
+We'll check his status Sunday morning.